Souvik00076/TalkHive/README.md

 # Day 2
 1)Chat screen added .
 Chat screen supports recievers dp , email .
-Designs are done using constraint layout.
+Designs are done using constraint layout.<br>
-2)Chat Box design also done.
+2)Chat Box design also done.<br>
-3)This project is following the best practice of android development
+3)This project is following the best practice of android development.<br>